1. Is the retirement plan just for you or for you and your employees?

 If you want to provide the same contribution every year, there are two retirement plans that we recommend you consider.

 1. Simple IRA: The first option to consider is a Simple IRA.
 They are low-cost and require no annual filings or other paperwork.
-Employees can make contributions directly from their payroll up to $15,500 in 2023 (employees over 50 can contribute an additional $3,500 more).
+Employees can make contributions directly from their payroll up to $16,500 in 2025 (employees over 50 can contribute an additional $3,500 more.
+Employees between the ages of 60-63 can make a $5,250 catch up contribution.
 The employee contributions are pre-tax, so they don’t pay tax now, but will when they withdraw the funds.

 Employers must choose one of two options for their match: